Watson (TV series): Production

 Watson was announced in October 2022, to be created, written and produced by Craig Sweeny who had previously worked on Elementary.
 The show was given a straight to series order, bypassing the pilot stage.

 By January 2024, Morris Chestnut was attached to executive produce and star as the title character.
 Executive producer Larry Teng directed the first two episodes.
 In May 2024, Peter Mark Kendall and Ritchie Coster were announced as the first core cast additions.
-In June 2025, Rochelle Aytes was cast as Mary Morstan, followed by Eve Harlow and Inga Schlingmann.
+In June 2024, Rochelle Aytes was cast as Mary Morstan, followed by Eve Harlow and Inga Schlingmann.
 By July 2025, Robert Carlyle was cast in a recurring role as Sherlock Holmes.
 He is set to appear in roughly eight episodes.

 Watson began shooting in Vancouver in June 2024, with filming locations including The Bridge Studios and the University of British Columbia campus.
 The shoot concluded on November 22, 2024.
 The show is set in Pittsburgh, where some exterior scenes were shot.
 The series is scored by Paul Leonard-Morgan.

 On March 26, 2025, CBS renewed the series for a second season, which was originally set to premiere in January 2026, but was moved up to October 13, 2025 due to CIA being delayed.
 Unlike the first season, no location shooting took place in Pittsburgh.
-Filming for the second season began on June 24, 2025 and is scheduled to conclude on March 9, 2026.
+Filming for the second season began on June 24, 2025 and concluded on March 9, 2026.
 Leonard-Morgan has revealed that the season will consist of 20 episodes.
+On March 27, 2026, CBS canceled the series after two seasons.

 Release

 The first episode had its worldwide premiere at MIPCOM Cannes on October 20, 2024.
 The series premiered on January 26, 2025, on CBS after the AFC Championship Game, and is streaming on Paramount+.
 The second season premiered on October 13, 2025.
 In Australia, the series airs on Network 10 and is streaming on Paramount+.
 In Canada, the series airs on Global and is streaming on StackTV.
+In the United Kingdom, it premiered on Sky Witness on November 24, 2025.

-In Germany & Austria, the series is scheduled to air on Sky One from November 9, 2025.
+In Germany and Austria, the series premiered on Sky One from November 9, 2025.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 50% approval rating based on 18 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 53% approval rating based on 19 critic reviews.
 The website's critics consensus reads, "Transplanting Sherlock Holmes lore into a medical procedural, Watsons conceit proves an awkward fit but gets a boost from the ever-watchable Morris Chestnut."
 Metacritic, which uses a weighted average, assigned a score of 54 out of 100 based on 16 critics, indicating "mixed or average" reviews.